FluffoCJ/StatCat/README.md

-Work in progress system fetch written in rust.
+# Fetchd - Work in progress system fetch written in rust.